 Cognitive Science (COSC)

-Year 1 entry requires 3.25 out of 4/5.69 out of 7 GPA overall, with 3.50 out of 4/6.13 out of 7 GPA at the 300-level (or equivalent) of the highest degree awarded.
+Year 1 entry requires 5.69 on a 7-point scale overall, with 6.13 on a 7-point scale at the 300-level (or equivalent) of the highest degree awarded.
 Applicants who cannot satisfy this GPA requirement may make a case via written support from a potential supervisor in the Department of Cognitive Science.

 Faculty of Science